 I am a senior lecturer at Canterbury Christ Church University in the UK in Primary Education.
 I have a PhD in science education (conceptual change pedagogy).
 I taught secondary school science (specializing in physics) from 1999 to 2016.
 I worked full-time in mainstream schools for ten years.
 I then taught for seven years in a special school for children with complex needs.
 I am a Makaton Tutor.
 I teach on undergraduate and postgraduate programmes, mostly in primary education Initial Teacher Education.
-I supervise Masters and Doctoral students, specialising in video-based exploration of pedagogy and SEN Inclusion.
+I supervise Masters and Doctoral students, specialising in video-based pedagogy analysis and SEN Inclusion.

 Research and knowledge exchange